0ranga/hide-locked-problem-in-leetcode/README.md

-# Hide Locked Problem in LeetCode
+# Hide Locked Problems in LeetCode for Greasemonkey users
-A Chrome Extension to hide the locked ones!
+A Greasemonkey Script to hide the locked ones!

-## How to Use
-After install it, it is auto to hidden the locked ones!